miloszmisiek/ci-pp4-one_team/README.md

 ![Heroku Unique Name](documentation/deployment/heroku-2.png)

-5. Go to *Resources* tab and search for postresql.
+5. Go to the *Resources* tab and search for PostgreSQL.
 Select *Hobby dev - Free* and click on the provision button to add it to the project

 ![Heroku Postgresql Resources](documentation/deployment/heroku-3.png)

-6. On the next page click on *Settings* tab.
+6. On the next page click on the *Settings* tab.
-7. In the Settings page open *Config Vars* and add following:
+7. In the Settings page open *Config Vars* and add the following:

 ![Heroku Conifg Vars](documentation/deployment/heroku-4.png)